Accessibility and Equality

-At the St Edmund's College Summer School we do not discriminate based on age, disability, gender reassignment, civil status, pregnancy/maternity, race, religion, sex or sexual orientation.
-However, our children's safety and well-being are our number one priority - we have established the following policies to support this prioritisation:
+At the St Edmund's College Summer School our children's safety, well-being and positive experiences are our number one priority - we have established the following policies to support these prioritisations:

 - We cannot accept children or staff who are in a wheelchair, or who are not able to walk unaided.
 While the school during term-time is wheelchair accessible, the boarding areas of the College are not.
 In the event of a fire or another event requiring evacuation, wheelchair users would not be safe.